GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/github.rst

     [my_issue_tracker]
     service = github
-    github.username = ralphbean
     github.login = ralphbean
     github.password = OMG_LULZ
+    github.username = ralphbean

 The above example is the minimum required to import issues from Github.
 You can also feel free to use any of the configuration options described in :ref:`common_configuration_options` or described in `Service Features`_ below.

-Note that both ``github.username`` and ``github.login`` are required and can be set to different values.  ``github.login`` is used to specify what account bugwarrior should use to login to github.  ``github.username`` indicates which repositories should be scraped.
-For instance, I always have ``github.login`` set to ralphbean (my account).
-But I have some targets with ``github.username`` pointed at organizations or other users to watch issues there.
+``github.login`` is used to specify what account bugwarrior should use to login to github, combined with ``github.password``.

 If two-factor authentication is used, ``github.token`` must be given rather than ``github.password``.
 To get a token, go to the "Personal access tokens" section of